-Streamflow estimates for flow entry points into the NWCD channel have been estimated using the Regional Flood Frequency Estimation Model (RFFEM).
+Streamflow estimates for the predicted flow entry point into the NWCD channel have been estimated using the Regional Flood Frequency Estimation Model (RFFEM).
 The RFFEM is a method developed by Dr Ataur Rahman and Dr Khaled Haddad from Western Sydney University for the draft 4th edition of Australian Rainfall and Runoff and is suitable for use in small, rural catchments.
-The post subsidence flow estimates are summarised in Table D-0-1 and their locations shown on Figure D-0-1.
+The post subsidence flow estimates are summarised in Table D-0- 1.